neurodatascience/QLS-course-materials/Lectures/06-Data_Wrangling_with_Pandas/README.md

 ![panda2](https://photobest1.com/wp-content/uploads/2018/04/amazing-panda-wallpaper-07.jpg)

 This module is designed to introduce students to the Pandas Python library for manipulating data in tables and time series (sorry for the misleading bear pictures).
-It aims to build a basic understanding of what happens underneath the hood of Pandas, and arm you with the essential practical knowledge to fearlessly tackle the next CSV file you encounter in your data science forays.
+It aims to build a basic understanding of what happens underneath the hood of Pandas, and arm you with the essential practical knowledge to fearlessly tackle the next CSV file you encounter in the wild.

 **Pre-recorded lecture video:** COMING SOON.